Skip to main content

 Q: How long does training take?

-A: Training time depends on multiple factors:
+A: Training time depends on:

-• Dataset size: 100 episodes take approximately 4-8 hours (RTX 3070)
+• Dataset Size: 100 episodes take ~4-8 hours (RTX 3070).

-• Model complexity: Larger models require more time
+• Model Complexity: Larger models take longer.

 Q: How to handle multi-camera data?

-• Camera selection: Choose complementary viewpoints
+• Camera Selection: Choose viewpoints with complementary information.

-• Feature fusion: Fuse at the feature level
+• Feature Fusion: Fuse at the feature level.

-• Attention mechanism: Let the model learn to focus on important viewpoints
+• Attention Mechanism: Let the model learn to focus on important viewpoints.

 Q: How to improve model generalization?